tarugusatish1/maven1/README.md

-# maven1 this is whole confusing
+# maven1 this is whole confusing and iam raedy to face it